 In general, ladies, we are taught to converse about many things, especially things which relate to men and having relationships with them.
 As a woman, I’ve noticed this more and more.
 I’ve kept track of how women relate to one another and the topics they choose to discuss around the lunch table, the water cooler, and the backyard, as it were.

 When I write, I think specifically about the world that I am building for my characters.
 Who do they interact with?
 Who do they relate to?
 What supporting characters populate and color their world?
 And, more importantly, who do they speak to and what do they speak about?

+When writing, you must give yourself constant mini-Bechdel test checkups, to ensure you’re considering the realistic relationship between characters.
 Recently, while working on writing a developing relationship between two co-lead female characters, I sat and made a list of what defines their friendship.

 How long have they known each other?
 What bonding experiences did they have that drove them together?
 How do they each see the other?
 And, perhaps most importantly, what do they talk about?

 I wrote out a list of conversation topics — things they had in common or disagree about and keep circling back around to — things that didn’t include men or relationships with them.